Policy Statement and Federal, State and Local Laws/Penalties

 - Students found to be in an intoxicated state on campus may be subject to mandatory medical or psychological intervention as well as appropriate disciplinary action (except as outlined in the Medical Amnesty Policy section found below).

-Marijuana is an illegal substance and is prohibited.
+Marijuana is prohibited on campus.
 Any student, who is found to be in possession of, or using marijuana, will face disciplinary action and possible criminal charges.
-Water pipes, bongs, hookahs, and other paraphernalia commonly associated with drug use are also prohibited.

 The possession or use of narcotics and/or other controlled substances without a valid prescription is prohibited.
 Students are expected to obey federal and state laws regarding the use, sale, and distribution of controlled substances.